FDio/vpp/extras/vpp_config/README.rst

 Caveats:

-- Only supports Ubuntu, centos7 is coming shortly.
+- Supports Ubuntu, centos7, RedHat is coming shortly.
-- When Inspecting the system, you may see a Huge page error, inspect the system a few more times, if the error persists it is real.

 For Developers: